wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

 1. Block all privileged user flows and allow only end user flows.

     !!! note
         For the privileged user flows, block all admin services from the load balancer and the management console as well.
-For end user flows the above [tables](../../administer/blue-green-data-encryption-keyrotation/#tables-that-support-syncing) will be synced to the `<NEW_IS_HOME>`, so only these end user data flows should be allowed to generate in the `<OLD_IS_HOME>`.
+For end user flows, the above [tables](../../administer/blue-green-data-encryption-keyrotation/#tables-that-support-syncing) will be synced to the `<NEW_IS_HOME>`, so only these end user data flows should be allowed to generate in `<OLD_IS_HOME>`.

 2. Execute the `old<identity-db-type>.sql` script in the `<OLD_IS_HOME>` identity database to create temp tables and triggers.